Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="pitfalls"></a>
 ### Common Pitfalls
-In this section we will cover some common pitfalls that can hurt performance.
+In this section we cover some common pitfalls that can hurt performance.
   - Using ranges as leading iterators of parallel loops with distributed arrays
     - i.e. `forall (i, a) in zip(0..<A.size, A)`
     - Ranges aren't distributed, so this actually turns into a parallel loop that only executes on locale 0.